 Stories from the Beauty Parlor

 Each episode unfolds as an intimate portrait of a beauty parlor and the women* who work there.
 Through these stories, our listeners will gain insight into diverse cultures and customs, all centered around the universal theme of women* wanting to look and feel their best.
-As a space that is both private and communal, the beauty parlor provides a window into deeper topics, blending feel-good content with rich, insightful storytelling.
+Traveling around the world — from nail salons in Pristina and queer spaces in Tbilisi to hamams in Morocco and hairdressers in Ukraine — we uncover layered, human narratives around migration, gender, identity, queer life, resistance, belonging, and resilience.
+The most exciting part: our podcast is not only a story-telling platform, but also a vehicle for fundraising around these global issues.

-Stories from the Beauty Parlor has received positive acclaim from Cee Cee and Refuge.
+Stories from the Beauty Parlor won the 2026 Best Podcast Award at Doxumentale’s Non-Fiction Festival in Berlin and received positive acclaim from Cee Cee, Kultur Austausch, and Refuge.

 Latest